djipco/webmidi/website/api/classes/Enumerations.md

 # Enumerations

 The `Enumerations` class contains enumerations and arrays of elements used throughout the library.
-All properties are static and should be referenced using the class name.
-For example:
+All its properties are static and should be referenced using the class name.
+For
-`Enumerations.CHANNEL_MESSAGES`.
+example: `Enumerations.CHANNEL_MESSAGES`.

 **Since**: 3.0.0